-Poor posture can cause back, neck, and shoulder pain.
-Poor posture causes you to slouch, leading to tension and pain in your upper back and shoulders.
-However, you also don’t want to “overcorrect” your posture by pulling your shoulders back too far as this could cause muscle tension, leading to stiffness.
+Poor posture or slouching can lead to tension and pain in your neck, upper back, lower back, and shoulders.
+Be careful that you don’t overcorrect on your own wrongly by pulling your shoulders back too far as this could cause muscle tension and stiffness.

 2. Poor Circulation

 If you sit for hours, especially if it’s daily, in a chair with poor posture, you’re putting yourself at risk of developing or worsening circulation problems.
 By sitting with poor posture all day, you’re keeping your body from obtaining the necessary circulation it requires.